puppetlabs/puppetlabs-inifile/REFERENCE.md

 ##### `subsetting_separator`

 The separator string between subsettings.
-Defaults to " "
+Defaults to the empty string.

 Default value: